-Loss from remeasurement of fair value of warrants was zero for the three months ended March 31, 2016, a decrease of \$9.3 million compared to the three months ended March 31, 2015.
-As of April 2015, all of the convertible preferred stock warrants and common stock warrants were no longer subject to remeasurement due to the IPO or expiration of the performance condition and the total fair value was expensed on the statement of operations.
+There was no loss from remeasurement of fair value of warrants for the three months ended June 30, 2016, compared to \$16.7 million for the three months ended June 30, 2015.
+In April 2015, all of the convertible preferred stock warrants and common stock warrants were no longer subject to remeasurement due to the completion of our IPO or expiration of the performance condition and the total fair value was expensed on the statement of operations and reclassified to additional paid in capital.